-In 1952 there were so many requests for additional rooms, the board decided to add the south wing in 1955 for $75,000.
-Demand was still high for additional rooms so in June of 1959 the north wing was dedicated for $68,000.
-During the coming years, smaller projects were accomplished such as replacing rugs, drapes, furniture and landscaping the grounds.
-In addition, other upgrades were made to comply with fire codes, and an elevator was installed.
+With an increased demand for additional rooms, the board decided to add the south wing to the home in 1955 for $75,000.
+Even with this new addition, the demand for rooms remained high, so in June of 1959, the north wing was dedicated for $68,000.
+Smaller projects were also accomplished throughout these years, including replacing drapes, rugs, furniture, and landscaping the grounds.
+The building was also updated to comply with all fire codes, and an elevator was installed.

-Mrs. Mary Barry has been called the Mother of the Eastern Star in Colorado.
-As the Right Worthy Grand Matron in 1900, she declared a goal she had for the future of the organization: “Our Ritual teaches that the Order exists for the purpose of…providing for the welfare of the wives, daughters, and widows of Master Masons.
-During the past years I have seen the need of a home…for those who were worthy and had a right to look to us for assistance.
+As the Right Worthy Grand Matron in 1900, Mrs. Mary Barry--known as the Mother of the Eastern Star--declared a goal she had for the future of the organization: “Our Ritual teaches that the Order exists for the purpose of…providing for the welfare of the wives, daughters, and widows of Master Masons.
+During the past years, I have seen the need of a home…for those who were worthy and had a right to look to us for assistance.
 It seems to me quite appropriate that this Grand Chapter should at this time take some action in the matter.”
-The date was September 21, 1900.

 It took another 31 years for that brief statement of hope to become a physical reality.
 On September 13th, 1931, the Robert Russell Eastern Star Masonic Retirement Home was dedicated.
 Brother Robert Russell felt compelled by Mary Barry’s vision to donate a portion of his 800-acre ranch to the cause.
 His only stipulation was that the Order of the Eastern Star was to build a home for its aged and indigent members upon the land.
 He was present when the cornerstone was laid on September 18th, 1930.